wp-plugins/adsense-plugin/readme.txt

 2. Google AdSense Settings page (Authorized in Google AdSense).

 == Changelog ==

+= V1.36 - 14.08.2015 =
+* Bugfix : We fixed error when getting ad blocks from Google AdSense.
+* Update : BWS plugins section is updated.

 = V1.35 - 10.07.2015 =
 * Update : We updated the plugin to use Google AdSense API.